getsafepay/safepay-opencart-plugin/readme.txt

 IMPORTANT NOTES.

-- Safepay Gateway Payment Extensions is compatible and has been tested with default theme and Journal2 and Journal3 theme.
+- For compatibility related with custom themes, differents than default theme, if your checkout use the standard stepped checkout like the one in default theme, this will probably work for you with no issues.
-- If your checkout use the standard stepped checkout like the one in default theme, this will probably work for you with no issues.
+- Safepay Gateway Payment Extensions is compatible and has been tested with default theme and Journal2 and Journal3 theme using seteppet checkout.
+Not QuickCheckout.
 - On the other hand, if your checkout uses any extension, which has turned it into a quick checkout, one page checkout - not stepped like the default one -, it may be necessary to make changes to the extension so that it fits in your OpenCart store.
 - In case that you need a custom theme integration, or you have any issues, please contact us.